akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/Managed Memory Leaks/README.md

 4. **Assuming garbage collection will handle everything** - it only cleans up unreferenced objects
 5. **Not understanding object lifetime** - know when objects should die

-## Testing Your Knowledge

-After running this project, try to answer:

-1. Why doesn't the garbage collector clean up objects subscribed to events?
-2. What's the difference between `System.Timers.Timer` and `System.Threading.Timer`?
-3. When should you use weak references instead of normal references?
-4. How do you properly implement IDisposable?
-5. What patterns can you use to avoid static reference leaks?

-## Real-World Application

-Take these lessons and apply them to:
-- **Web Applications**: Clean up subscriptions when requests end
-- **Desktop Applications**: Unsubscribe events when forms close
-- **Background Services**: Dispose timers and resources properly
-- **Caching Systems**: Implement proper eviction policies
-- **Event-Driven Systems**: Use weak event patterns

-## Remember

-> "The garbage collector is your friend, but you can't treat it like magic.
-It can only clean up what you let it clean up.
-Every reference you keep alive is a decision - make it deliberately, not accidentally."

----

-**Happy coding, and may your memory usage stay low!** 🚀